 - Astrid in Fringe.
 She does tend to stand out for not being crazy.

 - Beth from Harper's Island was probably the worst offender in the cast.
 She appeared in the first 10 (out of 13) episodes, and she was lucky to get two lines an episode.
 A large chunk of viewers probably didn't know her name, as it was only mentioned once before she went missing and was found dead.

-- Simon of The Inbetweeners - he's the Straight Man to the Casanova Wannabe, The Ditz and the Nerd, but as the nerd is the narrator and central character, Simon can look a little zero-dimensional.
+- Simon of The Inbetweeners - he's the Straight Man to Jay, Neil and Will, but as the latter is the narrator and central character, Simon can look a little zero-dimensional.
 His main trait is that he's obsessed with Carly, a relationship which never seems to progress to actual dating but never seems to exclude the possibility of it either.